Skip to content

 Non-verbatim Transcription

 Another type of transcription is non-verbatim (edited) transcription, which leaves out the filler words and nonverbal sounds.
 This type is cleaner and easier to read.
-Nevertheless, you could lose some of the contexts of the conversation with non-verbatim transcription.
+Nevertheless, you could lose some of the context of the conversation with a non-verbatim transcription.

 Intelligent Verbatim Transcription